 Many pet owners choose pinto beans as the base of their dog's vegan diet.
-Pinto beans are considered to be the most non-allergic food for dogs on a vegan diet.
-Keeping that in mind, you'll need to make sure that the beans are cooked completely until they are very, very soft.
+Pinto beans are considered to be one of the most non-allergic foods for dogs on a vegan diet.
+Keeping that in mind, you'll need to make sure that the beans are cooked completely until they are very soft.
 The next step is mashing the beans and then adding them to the other vegan ingredients before serving the dish to your dog.

 The remainder of your dog's vegan diet is just as important as the meal base and should consist of cooked and raw vegetables, whole grains, and additional necessary supplements such as amino and fatty acids.
 Another beneficial supplement to consider is sea vegetable flakes such as dulse or kelp.
 Pet owners can sprinkle the supplement on top of their dog's food for added benefits and nutrients.

 Dogs can also benefit from fruits such as bananas, apples, watermelon, and oranges (among others).
-However, keep in mind that adding fruits can cause digestive upset when added to a high protein meal due to the different enzymes fruit contains so it is important to do so slowly and monitor any changes in your dog's normal digestion.
+However, keep in mind that adding fruits can cause digestive upset when added to a high protein meal due to sugar and the different enzymes fruit contains, so it is important to do so slowly and monitor any changes in your dog's normal digestion.